-In the beginning of season 5, Dr. Spencer Reid is shot in the leg.
-This injury was unplanned but had to be written in because of Matthew Gray Gubler's real-life severe knee injury which left him unable to walk for over four months.
-After a third surgery, Gubler started using a cane but was unable to walk normally for the next five months.
-As of December 2009, Gubler was once again able to walk unassisted.
+In the beginning of season five, Dr. Spencer Reid was shot in the leg.
+This injury was unplanned, but had to be written in because of Matthew Gray Gubler's real-life severe knee injury, which left him unable to walk for over four months.
+After a third surgery, Gubler started using a cane, but was unable to walk normally for the next five months.
+As of December 2009, he was once again able to walk unassisted.

-In an episode when Reid (Matthew Gray Gubler) is looking into a case that could involve his father, he returns to his hotel room to find Rossi and Morgan watching a soap opera (The Young and the Restless).
-This is a reference to Shemar Moore (Morgan) who had a recurring role on the show.
+In an episode when Reid (Matthew Gray Gubler) is looking into a case that could involve his father, he returns to his hotel room to find Rossi and Morgan watching a soap opera (The Young and the Restless (1973)).
+This is a reference to Shemar Moore (Morgan), who had a recurring role on the show.

-In the time between Lola Glaudini's departure from the show and Paget Brewster's arrival, footage is used in the opening credits that originally featured Glaudini.
-The footage, from episode 1.03, is digitally altered so that Glaudini does not appear.
+In the time between Lola Glaudini's departure from the show, and Paget Brewster's arrival, footage is used in the opening credits that originally featured Glaudini.
+The footage, from season one, episode three, "Won't Get Fooled Again", is digitally altered, so that Glaudini does not appear.